Archive202/AL1S/README.md

 2. After starting, say the wake-up word `爱丽丝` to start chatting
 3. Speak commands or start chatting
-4. End the conversation by saying goodbye in the form of 'bye-bye', 'goodbye', etc
+4. End the conversation by saying goodbye in the form of `bye-bye`, `goodbye`, etc

 ## 📝 License